Career Information for a Computer Graphics Designer

-The U.S. Bureau of Labor Statistics (BLS) reports that in addition to a bachelor's degree in computer graphics design, graphics designers need to be creative, analytical, have an eye for detail, and have the ability to work under pressure.
-Knowledge of graphics software programs and ability to operate printers, scanners and other computer equipment is essential.
+The U.S. Bureau of Labor Statistics (BLS) reports that in addition to a bachelor's degree in computer graphics design, graphics designers need to be creative, be analytical, have an eye for detail and have the ability to work under pressure.
+Knowledge of graphics software programs and the ability to operate printers, scanners and other computer equipment is essential.

 Career and Economic Outlook

 Graphic design is a field whose BLS-projected growth will vary by industry.
-Overall growth is projected at 1% during the 2014-2024 decade.
-The BLS expects a steep decline in publishing and significant growth, 21%, in computer systems design and related services.
-In general, businesses are interested in promoting themselves via the internet, so website work should be available to graphic designers.
-The BLS reported that the median annual salary for graphics designers was $46,900 in May 2015 (www.bls.gov).
+Overall growth is projected at 4% during the 2016-2026 decade.
+The BLS expects a steep decline in publishing and significant growth, 20%, in computer systems design and related services.
+In general, businesses are interested in promoting themselves via the Internet, so website work should be available to graphic designers.
+The BLS reported that the median annual salary for graphic designers was $48,700 in May 2017 (www.bls.gov).

 Alternative Career Options